ncalteen/actions-docker-training/Exercises/05-Create-Manual-Job.md

-# GitHub Manual Job
+# Create a Manual Job

 **GitHub Actions** allows you to be able to run manual jobs and pass the job inputs.

 This allows the user to be able to set up jobs that run when they want to manually initiate them, and pass variables needed to complete the job.
 This gives the users more flexability on how they could semi-automate the deploy/release process.

 1. Create a branch called `manual-job`
 1. Create a file, `.github/workflows/manual-deployment.yml`